 Are you planning a vacation to Portugal and wondering what the best beaches in Algarve are?
-There are so many to choose from with the beautiful rock formations and stunning turquoise waters.
+There are so many to choose from with beautiful rock formations and stunning turquoise waters.

 Algarve is a widely known tourist destination, which makes travel there very easy.

 There is an airport in Faro that is a good one to fly into with connections from major cities.

 On our trip, we flew into Porto and made our way south over the course of 5 days.
 We traveled in a rental car.
 Rental cars are reasonable in Portugal, especially after having one in Ireland!
 Google maps also work well throughout the country, so we had very few issues navigating.

 Another option if you have flown into Lisbon or Porto is the train.
 There are 2 trains to take in Portugal- the Alfa Pendular (fast train) and Intercidades.
 The Alfa Pendular takes about 3 hours from Lisbon and Intercidades takes 3.5 hours.
 This public transport is simple to use.